rikiDalvarez/Hexagonal-Architecture-express-server/readme.md

 + Application Layer: Implements use cases and orchestrates the interaction between the domain and infrastructure layers.

 + Infrastructure Layer: Handles the interaction with external resources, such as databases or APIs.

++ Repository Pattern:
+The Repository Pattern is a design pattern used to encapsulate the logic required to interact with data storage (e.g., databases, files) and provide a clean and consistent API for the rest of the application to access the data.
+It acts as a mediator between the domain/business logic and the data source, hiding the complexities of data access and manipulation from the core application.

+Characterics of the Repository Pattern:
+1. Abstraction: The repository abstracts the data access layer, allowing the application to work with domain entities and objects without having to worry about the underlying data storage details.
+2. Single Point of Entry: The repository acts as a single entry point for accessing and managing data, ensuring consistency in how data is retrieved and stored.

++ Interface (Programming):
+In programming, an Interface is a construct that defines a contract or set of methods that a class must implement.
+It acts as a blueprint for classes, specifying what methods and properties the implementing classes should have without dictating how they should be implemented.
+Interfaces are particularly useful for achieving abstraction, polymorphism, and loose coupling in object-oriented programming.

+Key characteristics of interfaces:

+1. Contract: An interface defines a contract that any class implementing it must adhere to.
+It sets the expectations for the behavior of the implementing class.
+2.

 Domain
 business / core